ProtonKicker/CoreYZ/README.md

 ## CAD Files

 The CAD files are available in this repository.
 Please note that the design is still evolving, and many iterations are expected as I test and refine the parts.
-My goal is to complete the printer before April.
+I'll find a time in the future to test the parts.

 Currently, most of the printed parts are designed in colors A6B4C9 and CFDBE5.